chevybowtie/NESDR-Smart-v5-APRS-iGate/UPLOADING_FEATURE.md

 # WSPRnet Uploading Feature Plan

-This document captures the concrete plan for finishing the WSPRnet uploader in `neo-igate`, based on the proven implementation in [`rtlsdr-wsprd`](https://github.com/Guenael/rtlsdr-wsprd).
+This document captures the concrete plan for finishing the WSPRnet uploader in `neo-rx`, based on the proven implementation in [`rtlsdr-wsprd`](https://github.com/Guenael/rtlsdr-wsprd).
 Store all updates here so the plan survives restarts and context resets.

 ---